 The Self and the Other in the womb: Homeland

-As in Zero Dark Thirty (and unlike the Israeli original), in Homeland the main character is a woman - CIA operations officer Carrie Mathison.
-In this series not only is the female protagonist similar to the terrorist in traits and in suffering, and exhibits a unique understanding of his traumas and desires, but she further develops a romantic bond with him, getting ever more closely to the terrorist Other.
+As in Zero Dark Thirty (and unlike the Israeli original), in Homeland the main character is a woman – CIA operations officer Carrie Mathison.
+In this series not only is the female protagonist similar to the terrorist in traits and in suffering, exhibiting a unique understanding of his traumas and desires, but she also develops a romantic bond with him, getting ever closer to the terrorist Other.

 The series focuses on the efforts of Carrie to prevent terror attacks in the US or on US assets around the world.
 In the first three seasons, the enemy is Islamic fundamentalism, represented by the figure of Abu Nazir (Navid Negahban), an al-Qaeda leader suspected of having turned USMC Sergeant Nicholas Brody against the US during the Marine’s captivity in Syria.
 After his rescue by Delta Force commandos, Brody is welcomed home with great fanfare, and quickly ascends the American political ladder.
 However, Carrie suspects that the returning Marine is now a threat to American leaders and institutions.
 As viewers soon find out, she is correct: Brody is indeed an active terrorist.